rfhb/ctrdata/README.md

 Other requirements:

-* A local [mongodb](https://www.mongodb.org/) installation.
+* A local [mongodb](https://www.mongodb.org/) version 3 installation.
 From this installation, `mongoimport` and `mongo` required.
-The database itself may be in a locally running MongoDB server or remotely accessible [e.g. mongolab](https://mongolab.com/).
+Note that Ubuntu seems to ship mongodb version 2.x, not the required version 3.
+Please follow installation instruction [here for Ubuntu 15, same as for Debian](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/#install-mongodb) and here for [Ubuntu 14 and earlier](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb).

 Additional requirements on MS Windows: